 On the 6th-7th December 2022 Thrive Wearables returned to Giant Health 2022.
-It was fantastic to be back exhibiting and connecting with like-minded people with a mission to innovate healthcare.
-Our CEO, Dr. Jacob Skinner, was asked to act as the Chairman of the Champions of Innovation Track and spoke to pioneers driving transformation as well as hearing directly from leading companies on how they are tackling developments in the healthcare industry.
+It was fantastic to be back exhibiting and connecting with like-minded people with a mission to evolve healthcare.
+Our CEO, Dr. Jacob Skinner, was asked to act as the Chair of the Champions of Innovation Track and spoke to pioneers driving transformation as well as hearing directly from leading companies on how they are tackling developments in the healthcare industry.
 Both days were jam-packed with incredible talks and panels from thought leaders as well as plenty of opportunities to network and learn.
 Continue reading to find out what happened during the Champions of Innovation show and the key points we think you should know about.

 The first talk of the day was a panel discussion on whether technology could be the saviour of women’s health led by Dr. Michelle Griffin, Director at MFG Health Consulting, who offers strategy and advice for the Women's Healthcare and Healthtech Sector.
 Michelle was also joined by Fiona Sweny, Digital Health and Innovation at Holland & Barrett, Dr Karolina Afors, Co-Founder/CEO of Liberum Health, and Sarah Bolt, CEO and Co-founder of Forth & Forth Edge.